 Snipe & Sommer for the first time purified the toxin.

 Arnold Burgen discovered through experimentation that botulinum toxin blocks neuromuscular transmission through decreased acetylcholine (acts as neurotransmitter) release.

 It was the 1950s when scientists discovered that the botulinum toxin (now known as Botox®) can reduce muscle spasms.

-It wasn’t until 1988 when Allergan researched how BTXA could be used for other medical procedures and in 1989 Allergan released Botox ®, the first botulinum toxin approved by the FDA.
+It wasn’t until 1988 when Allergan researched how Botox could be used for other medical procedures.
+And in 1989 Allergan released Botox ®, the first botulinum toxin approved by the FDA.
 This was to treat strabismus and blepharospasm (eyelid spasms).